-Taxable allowance or benefit - cont. СРР EI Code GST/HST Moving expenses and relocation benefits - non-cash yes no 40 yes Moving expenses - non accountable allowance over \$650 yes yes 40 no Municipal officer's expense allowance yes no 40 no Parking - in cash yes yes 40 yes Parking - non-cash yes no 40 yes Premiums under provincial hospitalization, medical care insurance, and certain federal government plans - in cash yes yes 40 no Premiums under provincial hospitalization, medical care insurance, and certain federal government plans - non-cash yes no 40 no Professional membership dues - in cash yes yes 40 8 Professional membership dues - non-cash yes no 40 8 Recreational facilities - in cash yes yes 40 yes Recreational facilities - non-cash yes no 40 yes Recreational facilities - club membership dues yes no 40 yes Registered retirement savings plan (RRSP) contributions yes yes 40 no Registered retirement savings plan (RRSP) administration fees yes no 40 8 Scholarships and bursaries yes yes 40 no Security options yes no 38 no Social events - in cash yes yes 40 no Social events - non-cash yes no 40 yes Spouse or common-law partner's travelling expenses - cash allowance yes yes 40 no Spouse or common-law partner's travelling expenses - non-cash yes no 40 yes Tool allowance yes yes 40 no Tool reimbursement yes no 40 yes Transit passes - in cash yes yes 40 yes Transit passes - non-cash yes no 40 yes Transportation to and from the job - in cash yes yes 40 yes Transportation to and from the job - non-cash yes no 40 yes Travel assistance in a prescribed zone yes yes 32 yes Travelling allowances to a part-time employee and other employees yes yes 40 no Tuition fees - in cash yes yes 40 8 Tuition fees - non-cash yes no 40 8 Uniforms and special clothing - in cash yes yes 40 yes Uniforms and special clothing - non-cash yes no 40 yes Wage-loss replacement or income maintenance non-group plan premiums yes no 40 no
+Taxable allowance or benefit continued Deduct CPP Deduct El Code for T4 slip Include GST/HST Medical expenses - non-cash yes no 40 6 Moving expenses and relocation benefits - in cash yes yes 40 yes Moving expenses and relocation benefits - non-cash yes no 40 yes Moving expenses - non-accountable allowance over \$650 - in cash yes yes 40 no Municipal officer's expense allowance yes no 70 7 no Parking - in cash yes yes 40 yes Parking - non-cash yes no 40 yes Power saws and tree trimmers; rental paid by employer for employee-owned tools - in cash yes yes 40 yes Premiums under provincial hospitalization, medical care insurance, and certain federal government plans - in cash yes yes 40 no Premiums under provincial hospitalization, medical care insurance, and certain federal government plans - non-cash yes no 40 no Professional membership dues - in cash yes yes 40 8 Professional membership dues - non-cash yes no 40 8 Recreational facilities (in house) - non-cash yes no 40 yes Recreational facilities or club membership dues - in cash yes yes 40 yes Registered retirement savings plan (RRSP) contributions - in cash yes yes 40 no Registered retirement savings plan (RRSP) administration fees - non-cash yes no 40 8 Scholarships and bursaries - in cash yes yes 40 no Security options - non-cash yes no 38° no Social events - in cash yes yes 40 no Social events - non-cash yes no 40 yes Spouse or common-law partner's travelling expenses - in cash yes yes 40 no Spouse or common-law partner's travelling expenses - non-cash yes no 40 yes Tax-Free Savings Account - contributions - in cash yes yes 40 no Tax-Free Savings Account - administration fees - non-cash yes no 40 8 Tool allowance - in cash yes yes 40 no Tool reimbursement - in cash yes yes 40 yes Transit passes - in cash yes yes 40 yes Transit passes - non-cash yes no 40 yes Transportation to and from the job - in cash yes yes 40 yes Transportation to and from the job - non-cash yes no 40 yes Travel assistance in a prescribed zone - in-cash yes no 32 yes Travel assistance in a prescribed zone - non-cash yes no 32 yes 10 Travelling allowances to a part-time employee and other employees yes yes 40 no Tuition fees - in cash yes yes 40 8 Tuition fees - non-cash yes no 40 8 Uniforms and special clothing - in cash yes yes 40 yes Uniforms and special clothing - non-cash yes no 40 yes Wage-loss replacement or income maintenance non-group plan premiums - non-cash yes no 40 no

-&lt;sup>7 Enter the exempt amount under code 70.
-Certain fees are subject to GST/HST.
-If the fees you pay are subject to GST/HST, include it in the value of the benefit.
+7 Enter the amount in excess of one third of the officer's salary and allowances under code 40.
+Enter the exempt amount under code 70.
+8 Certain fees and certain contributions are subject to the GST/HST.
+If the fees or the contributions you pay are subject to the GST/HST, include it in the value of the benefit.

+Enter the taxable security option benefit under code 38.
 Enter the amount of the security options deduction under code 39 or 41, as applicable.
-Enter the amount of medical travel assistance under code 33.
+10 Enter the amount of medical travel assistance under code 33.